TritonDataCenter/rfd/rfd/0096/README.md

 Solaris behavior, however it should be noted that this differs from the documented Linux behavior.
 On Linux, it should appear that the return value is that of a file not found (`ENOENT`).
 This should be taken into consideration for lx-branded zones.

-Solaris also returns `EINVAL` from `pthread_getname_np()` if passed a NULL buffer.
-This is somewhat inconsistent with other functions, for example `read(2)` is documented as returning `EFAULT` if given an invalid address (which NULL presumably is).
-Solaris also silently truncates names greater than its max (32), while Linux returns `ERANGE`.
-The Linux approach seems better here.
+Solaris also returns `EINVAL` from `pthread_getname_np()` if passed a NULL buffer;
+we will do the same.
+Solaris also silently truncates names greater than its max (32), while Linux returns `ERANGE`; we will do what Linux does.

 None of the implementations place any apparent restrictions on reading this data, and there do not appear any expectations that the thread name should